awsdocs/aws-doc-sdk-examples/iam_policies/README.rst

 IAM JSON Policies
 #################

+THE LICENSE FILE APPLIES TO ALL FILES IN THIS FOLDER.

 These files are example IAM permission policies that show how to grant or deny permissions to the resources in your AWS accounts.
 These examples consist of both complete, ready-to-use policies that you can cut-and-paste, and partial snippets that illustrate one key element